no-src/gofs/server/README.md

     - `up_time` returns the server up time
     - `pid` returns the process id of the caller
     - `ppid` returns the process id of the caller's parent
+    - `hostname` returns the host name reported by the kernel
     - `go_os` is the running program's operating system target
     - `go_arch` is the running program's architecture target
     - `go_version` returns the Go tree's version string